-When I first started modeling, I wanted to get into pin up with rat rods and classic cars.
+When I first started modeling, I wanted to get into pin-up with rat rods and classic cars.
 My boyfriend at the time was into those things.
-He knew some one who owned a garage as well as a few car owners.
+He knew someone who owned a garage as well as a few car owners.

 I thought doing classical art nude poses with the cars and in a garage would be a really amazing concept.
 I set up a shoot day with a few photographers and I lined up a few cars.

-A couple days before the shoot the one car I’d really wanted to pose with became unavailable.
+A couple of days before the shoot the one car I’d really wanted to pose with became unavailable.
 The owner told me that he was concerned about a nude model posing on his car because… (wait for it)… all nude models get sexually aroused when they pose nude.
 He was afraid the resulting “fluids” would erode the clear coat on his car.
-I’m pretty sure that was an elaborate story that roughly translated to “my girlfriend found out and she’s not okay with in.”
+I’m pretty sure that was an elaborate story that roughly translated to “my girlfriend found out and she’s not okay within.”

 I was disappointed, but not worried at that point because we still had the garage and a few other cars lined up.
 No big deal other than it having been the car I’d actually sketched out specific poses for.

-Next, he day before the shoot the garage owner said he might be a bit late because he was out of town.
+Next, the day before the shoot the garage owner said he might be a bit late because he was out of town.
 That developed into some complicated story about his hunting club and not being able to get away.
-Of course he kept stringing me along.
+Of course, he kept stringing me along.
 He never flat out canceled.
 It wasn’t until the morning of the shoot that I made the call that he wasn’t going to show and ended up having to contact the photographers and tell them it was canceled.

 I was crying the whole time, devastated.
 This was the first time I’d tried to plan something and it failed so miserably.
 It wasn’t my fault beyond perhaps choosing to set things up with someone who clearly didn’t care.
 However, I still felt like the whole thing made me look unprofessional and that was (and still is) one of my fears as a model.

 More Lessons Learned